Understanding Your Water Bill

 Drought Rates are similar to seasonal rates but instead of applying higher rates during an entire time period, they adjust rates based on the local area's drought level.
 Higher levels of drought result in higher prices for water in order to encourage conservation.

 Water Budget Based Rates is a rate structure where households are given a "water budget" based on the anticipated needs of that household either by the number of people living in the house and/or property size.
 Users are charged a certain rate for use within their budget and a higher rate for use that exceeds their budget.
+The goal is to encourage efficient water use of every individual customer.

 Many utilities use a combination of a fixed fee (base) and a variable fee (volume) for their water rate structure.
 Fixed charges generally include the price the customer pays as a base charge to help cover costs for maintaining existing infrastructure and repaying loans and bonds used to build that infrastructure.
 Variable charges are the price the customer pays per volume of water used, which reflect the costs of providing water, such as costs for chemical treatment to provide safe water and energy to move and deliver water.